 |If this fla is set you can use charts that have been installed with OpenCPN on the same system within AvNav .
 This will only work for charts being installed with the new o-charts_pi plugin (since 2022/03/01).||aus|

 |Path to the OpenCPN config file (normally $HOME/.opencpn/opencpn.conf).
 The plugin needs to read this file to find the installed charts.||$HOME/.opencpn/opencpn.conf|

 The charts are provided by an executable on the raspberry pi that

 normally serves at port 8082.
 This executable loads the oesenc-pi OpenCPN

 Communication with AvNav is handled by an AvNav plugin.

 The GUI is a reactjs app that is also provided by the executable.
 It is integrated into AvNav as a User App.

 You will find the complete code at GitHub.

 You install into /usr/lib/avnav/plugins/ocharts.
 The data directory is /home/pi/avnav/data/ocharts.
-You can configure the AvNav plugin within avnav_server.xml.
+You can reconfigure the AvNav plugin by editing avnav_server.xml.
 Normally this is not necessary at all.
 If you need to configure anyway this has to be done in the Plugin-Handler section.

 In this example the directory is set to

 /home/pi/avnav/data/charts/ocharts (normally it is located at

 /home/pi/avnav/data/ocharts/charts).
 This could be helpful on the touch image as sufficient disk space is